Trio of G League referees get NBA games amid virus issues

 ”We have some people out with health and safety protocols.
 That’s no secret,” McCutchen said. ”And we’re using some people from the G League that we have a lot of confidence in that can give us this temporary coverage that we’re in need of.”

 The NBA began Friday with about 120 players in various stages of the protocols.
-Also sidelined entering Friday: seven head coaches and dozens of other staffers, including assistant coaches, athletic trainers, media relations staff and more.
+Also sidelined: seven head coaches – Los Angeles Clippers coach Tyronn Lue entered protocols Friday in Toronto, while Lakers coach Frank Vogel cleared protocols and rejoined his team – along with dozens of other staffers, including assistant coaches, athletic trainers, media relations staff and more.

+Clippers assistant Brian Shaw was leading the team in Toronto, where the arena was almost entirely empty in accordance with rules put into place by officials in Ontario earlier this week with hopes of stopping rising numbers there.

 About 100 players from the G League have been signed to NBA deals in recent weeks as teams have needed to fill rosters because of all the virus-related problems.
 Players and coaches around the league have applauded those players getting their chances.